-Yulista not only shares profits as an ANC, but its employees go above and beyond to support specific needs in the Calista Region of Alaska.
+Yulista’s employees go above and beyond to support the specific needs of the people in the Calista Region.

-With our Backpack Campaign, we’ve provided thousands of backpacks filled with school supplies for children in Calista school districts.
-In a region where a gallon of milk costs more than $6 and school supplies are marked up more than 50 percent, many families struggle to provide the necessities for their children’s education.
-Together, our employees have provided tens of thousands of dollars’ worth of supplies and helped children from some of the neediest school districts in our part of Alaska.
+Yulista’s Backpack Campaign has provided thousands of backpacks filled with school supplies for children in the Calista school districts.
+In a region where a gallon of milk costs more than $6 and school supplies are marked up more than 50 percent, many families struggle to provide the necessities for their children’s well being.
+Our employees have helped children from some of the most disadvantaged school districts in our country.